ArturoDeza/Piranhas/README.md

 A: No.

+### Q: I want to create my own peripheral architecture, what should I do?

 ### Q: I do Deep Learning, what can I get out of Piranhas toolkit?

+Deep Learning has begun embracing a strong trend in mimicking neuroscience-like mechanisms in their algorithms.
+Beginning by Perceptrons with Neurons, hierarchical structure of V1, V2, V4, and IT with Deep Networks with CNN's, and RNN's + LSTM's with Overt Attention Mechanisms.
+While there is still much more work to be done in Deep Learning, and we are far from understanding intelligence there have been remarkable successes in borrowing these ideas from Neuroscience and giving them an engineering twist to make them applicable in Deep Learning systems.

+We believe that one of the main unexplored areas in Computer Vision and Deep Learning is the use of a periphery and/or covert systems in recognition, registration and possibly egocentric vision.
+Perhaps with this toolkit, many deep learning scientists and engineers can help the vision community understand the answer to this question.

+Here is a list of Deep Learning papers that have foveal/peripheral-like mechanisms:

 ### Q: I do Computer Vision, what can I get out of Piranhas toolkit?

+Here is a list of Computer Vision papers that have foveal/peripheral-like mechanisms:

 ### Q: I do Vision Science, what can I get out of Piranhas toolkit?

+Here is a list of Vision Science papers that have foveal/peripheral-like mechanisms: